-12.3.11 Windows Guests are Removed From an Active Directory Domain After Restoring a Snapshot
+12.3.10 Windows Guests are Removed From an Active Directory Domain After Restoring a Snapshot

-If a Windows guest is a member of an Active Directory domain and the snapshot feature of Oracle VM VirtualBox is used, it could happen it loses this status after you restore an older snapshot.
+If a Windows guest is a member of an Active Directory domain and the snapshot feature of Oracle VM VirtualBox is used, it could be removed from the Active Directory domain after you restore an older snapshot.

-The reason is the automatic machine password changing performed by Windows at regular intervals for security purposes.
-You can disable this feature by following the instruction of the following article from Microsoft: http://support.microsoft.com/kb/154501
+This is caused by automatic machine password changes performed by Windows at regular intervals for security purposes.
+You can disable this feature as shown in the following article from Microsoft: http://support.microsoft.com/kb/154501.